MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-09-29-the-combined-power-of-api-connect-and-mobilefirst-foundation.md

 ---
-title: The Combined Power of IBM API Connect &amp; IBM MobileFirst Foundation for Mobile Security
+title: The Combined Power of IBM API Connect and IBM MobileFirst Foundation for Mobile Security
 date: 2016-09-29
 version:
 - 8.0